Boycotts of Israel in sports: 2025 World Artistic Gymnastics Championships

+2026 Europe Triathlon Cup – City of Derry

+At the 2026 Europe Triathlon Cup – City of Derry in Northern Ireland, a race that was held with approximately 200 international athletes, four Israeli triathletes were withdrawn from the event after the North West Triathlon Club objected to their participation.
+The club said that its position was "concerning representation of the state of Israel in international sport and the attempt to present normality on the international sporting stage while Palestinians continue to suffer".
+The club also said that the safety of athletes, volunteers, spectators and members of the public was its overriding priority, as the Police Service of Northern Ireland said it become aware of potential protest activity relating to the event.
+World Triathlon subsequently said that the Israeli national federation asked for all of the Israeli athletes entered in the race to be removed.
+Julie Middleton of the DUP called the exclusion "an awful reflection" on Derry, adding "An international sporting event that should showcase our city's hospitality and openness has instead become associated with the exclusion of athletes because they are Israeli."

 Iranian boycotts

 In August 2019, Iranian judoka Saeid Mollaei refused to withdraw from a match at the 2019 World Judo Championships in Tokyo which would have required, had he won, to compete against an Israeli judoka Sagi Muki in the final.
 Though he lost, and so did not need to compete against the Israeli, Mollaei feared returning to his country and sought political asylum in Germany.
 Following the episode, the International Judo Federation (IJF) suspended Iran from competing in any future judo competition.
 In 2021, Court of Arbitration for Sport (CAS) lifted Iran's Judo Ban, saying there was "no legal basis" to ban Iran from the competitions for directing an athlete not to compete against an Israeli competitor.
 Later on, Egyptian judoka Mohamed Abdelaal refused to shake hands with Israeli Sagi Moki in the same championship.
 In October 2019, two Iranian teenagers also refused to play Israelis in a chess tournament.
 On 17 November 2019, the Israeli national anthem was played and Israeli flag flown in Abu Dhabi when 17-year-old Alon Leviev took gold in the junior category at the Ju-jitsu World Championship.
 In December 2019, Alireza Firouzja, the world's second-highest rated junior chess player, applied to renounce his Iranian citizenship over pressures on Iranian athletes to forego matches with Israeli competitor, the second Iranian sports figure in recent months to do so.

 In November 2020, the International Chess Federation (FIDE) warned the Iranian Chess Federation (ICF) that it could be facing an imminent international ban for its continued refusal to allow Iranian chess players to compete against their Israeli equivalents.

 In August 2023, Iranian weightlifter Mostafa Rajai was banned to compete for life by his federation, after talking to, shaking hands and taking a picture with Israeli Maksim Svirsky during a medal awarding ceremony at the World Masters Championship in Wieliczka, Poland.